-- Students who enroll in the Professional Nursing Associate's Degree program and have a practical nursing license that is current and unencumbered on the date their program starts at Rasmussen College, may receive a waiver from NUR 1172 Nutritional Principles in Nursing and NUR 2115 Fundamentals of Professional Nursing.
-The student's license status, as recorded on the state's licensing website will be reviewed, and if the criteria are met.
-Rasmussen College will waive the course requirements and the grades will be posted on the student transcript as a course waiver (CW). - Students who enroll in a Rasmussen Practical Nursing or Professional Nursing program, and have completed specific Medic Courses while in the military as recorded on either a Joint Services Transcript (JST) or an ACE military transcript from the American Council for Education (ACE) transcript, may receive a waiver from the following courses: - A. Practical Nursing Diploma Program: - Air Force Medic Course BMTCP: PRN 1192 Fundamentals of Practical Nursing, PRN 1086 Introduction to Practical Nursing, PRN 1356 Basic Pharmacology, and PHA 1500 Structure and Function of the Human Body - Army Medic Course Medic Program 68W: PRN 1086 Introduction to Practical Nursing, PRN 1356 Basic Pharmacology, and PHA 1500 Structure and Function of the Human Body - Navy and Marines Medic Course HM0000: PRN 1192 Fundamentals of Practical Nursing, PRN 1086 Introduction to Practical Nursing, PRN1356 Basic Pharmacology, and PHA 1500 Structure and Function of the Human Body - B. Professional Nursing Associate's Degree Program: - Air Force BMTS 101N, NUTS 101 and NURS 201: PHA 1500 Structure and Function of the Human Body, NUR 2058 Dimensions of Nursing Practice, and NUR 2092 Health Assessment - Army The Combat Medic Program: PHA 1500 Structure and Function of the Human Body, and NUR 2092 Health Assessment - Navy BMTS 101N, NUTS 101 and NURS201: PHA 1500 Structure and Function of the Human Body, NUR 2058 Dimensions of Nursing Practice, and NUR 2092 Health Assessment
+- · Students who enroll in the Professional Nursing Associate's Degree program (September 2019 and beyond) or the Accelerated Bachelor of Science in Nursing degree program (July 2019 and beyond) and have a practical nursing license (Licensed Practical Nurse (LPN) or Licensed Vocational Nurse (LVN)) that is current and unencumbered on the date their program starts at Rasmussen College, may receive a waiver from NUR 1055 Introduction to Nursing, NUR 2243 Professional Nursing Skills I, and NUR 2356 Multidimensional Care I. The student's license status, as recorded on the state's licensing website, will be reviewed and, if the criteria are met, Rasmussen College will waive the course requirements and the grades will be posted on the student transcript as a course waiver (CW). - · Students who enrolled or reentered in the Professional Nursing Associate's Degree program, prior to September 2019, and have a practical nursing license that is current and unencumbered on the date their program started at Rasmussen College, may receive a waiver from NUR 1172 Nutritional Principles in Nursing and NUR 2115 Fundamentals of Professional Nursing.
+The student's license status, as recorded on the state's licensing website, will be reviewed, and if the criteria are met, Rasmussen College will waive the course requirements and the grades will be nosted on the student transcript as a course waiver (CW). - Students who enroll in a Rasmussen Practical Nursing, Professional Nursing or Accelerated Bachelor of Science in Nursing program, and have completed specific Medic Courses while in the military as recorded on either a Joint Services Transcript (JST) or an ACE military transcript from the American Council for Education (ACE) transcript, may receive a waiver from the following courses:

+Practical Nursing Diploma Program:

+- Air Force Medic Course BMTCP: PRN 1192 Fundamentals of Practical Nursing, PRN 1086 Introduction to Practical Nursing, PRN 1356 Basic Pharmacology, and PHA 1500 Structure and Function of the Human Body - Army Medic Course Medic Program 68W or AR-0709-0065 V04 Health Care Specialist: PRN 1086 Introduction to Practical Nursing, PRN 1356 Basic Pharmacology, and PHA 1500 Structure and Function of the Human Body

+Navy and Marines - Medic Course HM0000: PRN 1192 Fundamentals of Practical Nursing, PRN 1086 Introduction to Practical Nursing, PRN 1356 Basic Pharmacology, and PHA 1500 Structure and Function of the Human Body

+Professional Nursing Associate's and Accelerated Bachelor of Science in Nursing Degree Programs:

+- Air Force Medic courses BMTC101N, NURS101, and NURS201 or NUR1304, NUR1318 and NUR1319; NUR 1055 Introduction to Nursing and NUR 2180 Physical Assessment - Army The Combat Medic Program or AR-0709-0065 V04 Health Care Specialist: NUR 2180 Physical Assessment - Navy Medic courses BMTC101N, NURS101, and NURS201: NUR1055 Introduction to Nursing and NUR 2180 Physical Assessment